Aikohh/aikohh.github.io/source/skill-tree.md

 ### ![icon](_static/skill/38px-NGSUISkillHotMarmeloParry.png) Hot Marmelo Parry
 Adds an active skill you can activate at _any_ time to have Marmelo guard an attack for you.
 If Hot Marmelo Parry successfully guards an attack, it increases Marmelo's Focus Gauge by one.
-Hot Marmelo Parry does not interrupt your own attacks.
+Hot Marmelo Parry does not interrupt your own attacks, but it does have _hitstop_ which slows your actions when Marmelo guards an attack.

 ```{video} _static/skill/HotMarmeloParry.mp4
 ---